 What is the mission of your practice?

-The mission of Amy Boutwell MD is to serve as a new old-fashioned local doctor in Lexington, Massachusetts.
-My promise is to be a trusted resource who will collaborate with you and with others involved in your care to address your healthcare needs in the best way for you.
+The mission of my practice is to serve as an available, trusted partner who will collaborate with you and with others involved in your care to address your healthcare needs in the best way for you.

-I am able to order and refer on your behalf for items and services that are covered by your insurance plan.
+Yes.
+I order medications, tests, and place specialist referrals on your behalf for items and services that are covered by your insurance plan.

 How will you see my past medical records or my lab/test results?